All Products

 limit

-Tablestore stops an operation after the maximum number of rows that can be returned in the forward or backward direction is reached, even if some rows in the specified range are not returned.
+Tablestore stops an operation when the maximum number of rows that can be returned in the forward or backward direction is reached, even if some rows in the specified range are not returned.
 You can use the value of the nextStartPrimaryKey parameter returned in the response to read data in the next request.

 columnsToGet